olefasting/rust_rpg_toolkit/README.md

 ```

 Any game you create should also have an assets folder.
-Copy the one included in this repo as a starting point...
+Copy the one included in the example project as a starting point...

+The example project can be built and run using the following cargo commad:

+`cargo run --example example-project`

 ## Further documentation